xini/silverstripe-silvershop-stripe/readme.md

 uses [Stripe.js v3](https://stripe.com/docs/stripe-js)

-Currently this modules uses a custom form of the main silvershop repo to fix some SS4 incompatibility issues.
-To use thi smodule, please add the following to you rmain composer.json file:
+Currently this modules uses a custom fork of the main silvershop repo to fix some SS4 incompatibility issues.
+To use this module, please add the following to your main composer.json file:
 ```
     "repositories": [
         {